swiftlang/swift-evolution/proposals/NNNN-SerialExecutor-isIsolated.md

 }
 ```

-In order to enable the the runtime to call into the `isIsolatingCurrentContext` the `UnownedSerialExecutor` **must** be constructed as follows:
+In order to enable the runtime to call into the `isIsolatingCurrentContext` the `UnownedSerialExecutor` **must** be constructed as follows:

 ```swift
 public func asUnownedSerialExecutor() -> UnownedSerialExecutor {